 The Workplace by Facebook SAML application is added.

 Add the Duo Access Gateway as a new single sign-on provider for Workplace by Facebook.

-Return the "Settings" page for Workplace by Facebook and scroll down to SSO Settings.
+Return to the "Authentication" page for Workplace by Facebook.

 Copy the SSO URL information from the Duo Access Gateway admin console Metadata display and paste it into the Workplace by Facebook SAML URL field.